nicfel/AIM-Tutorial/README.md

 <figcaption>Figure 9: Inferred gene tree of chr3L-10352.</figcaption>
 </figure>

-In AIM the attachement of *An. quadriannulatus* is explained by gene flow.
+In AIM, the attachement of *An. quadriannulatus* is explained by gene flow.
 When not accounting for gene flow, this causes the topology of the species tree to be slightly different by essentially pushing the attachment of *An. quadriannulatus* closer to *An. gambia*.
 We will next analyse between which species there was gene flow by using an *R* script.

 ### Investigate the species tree and gene flow between species